 are the basic living expenses for students, including rent, phone, internet, transit, and food

-is the average amount per student receiving YFEF funding
+are the range of allocations for student receiving YFEF funding

-attending college or university on a tuition waiver have received nearly $1.4 million in Youth Futures support
+attending college or university on a tuition waiver have received almost $2 million in Youth Futures support

 Former Youth in care can face a lack of guidance and support from parental figures as well as facing a disproportionate gap in the financial support they receive, which is why so few consider the path to higher education.